The Sandman Reader II: The Doll’s House

 February 1990

-Story Artist: Michael Zulli (penciller), Steve Parkhouse (inker)
+Story Artist: Michael Zulli (penciler), Steve Parkhouse (inker)

 The main storyline took a one-issue detour with #13.
-This particular issue instead focused on the multi-century life of Robert “Hob” Gadling, a man who Death and Morpheus had once overheard bragging that he had no intention of dying.
-Death and Morpheus granted him that wish starting in 1389, with Hob agreeing to meet Morpheus at the same bar every one hundred years.
+This issue instead focused on the multi-century life of Robert “Hob” Gadling, a man whom Death and Morpheus had once overheard bragging that he had no intention of dying.
+Death and Morpheus granted him that wish starting in 1389, with Hob promising to meet Morpheus at the same bar every one hundred years.

-As planned, Morpheus checked in on Hob during every century that passed.
-In being part of these visits, readers experienced Hob’s ups and downs amid the different eras that passed.
+As planned, Morpheus kept tabs on Hob during every century that passed.
+In being part of these visits, readers experienced Hob’s ups and downs amid different eras.
 For example, Hob became involved in both the early printing trade and the slave trade.
 His fortunes rose, fell, and rose again.
-He lost a wife and a son after experiencing a prosperity peak.
+He lost a wife and a son after experiencing a peak in prosperity.

-Hob eventually told Morpheus that he suspected that Morpheus agreed to their regular meetings due to Morpheus being lonely.
-Insulted, Morpheus stormed off amid Hob’s announcing that their next meeting would occur strictly because they were friends.
-Hob proved correct making such observations though, with Morpheus turning up in 1989 and stating that it would have rude to keep a friend waiting.
+Hob eventually told Morpheus that he suspected Morpheus agreed to their regular meetings because Morpheus was lonely.
+Insulted, Morpheus stormed off while Hob announced that their next meeting would occur strictly because they were friends.
+Hob proved correct in making such observations, though, with Morpheus turning up in 1989 and stating that it would have been rude to keep a friend waiting.

-This detour story felt at times like it might end in a dark manner.
-However, it actually concluded on a bright note, with Morpheus seemingly coming to terms with needing the companionship of others.
+This detour story felt at times like it might end darkly.
+However, it concluded on a bright note, with Morpheus coming to terms with needing the companionship of others.

-A number of historical figures or situations were also touched up, from William Shakespeare to Jack the Ripper.
+Some historical figures or situations were also touched upon, from William Shakespeare to Jack the Ripper.
 Mad Hettie also made an appearance circa 1889.

-Johanna Constantine made her first appearance in this issue when she tried without success to expose the identities of Hob and Morpheus in 1789.
-She was a character who would later factor more-significantly into issue #29 and also into the “Hellblazer” mythology.
-Hob would become a semi-reoccurring character, appearing again more-regularly in the latter half of the Sandman series.
+Johanna Constantine made her first appearance in this issue when she tried, without success, to expose the identities of Hob and Morpheus in 1789.
+She would later factor more significantly into issue #29 and into the “Hellblazer” mythology.
+Hob would become a semi-recurring character, appearing again more regularly in the latter half of the Sandman series.

-The crossing of paths with Shakespeare would pay particular dividends for readers when Gainman revisited that story thread in issues #19 and #75.
+The crossing of paths with Shakespeare would pay dividends for readers when Gaiman revisited that story thread in issues #19 and #75.

 Sandman #14: “Collectors”